Instanton bundles on the flag variety F(0,1,2): Monads on the flag variety

-getting the desired monad.\\ From previous computations in cohomology, we know that $H^1(\sE \otimes \sG_1(-1,-1)) \simeq H^1(\sE(0,-1))^*$ and analogously $H^1(\sE \otimes \sG_2(-1,-1)) \simeq H^1(\sE(-1,0))^*$.
-Denote by $I_1$ the vector space of the first isomorphism and by $I_2$ the vector space of the second one, and denote by $W$ the cohomology group $H^1(\sE\otimes\sG_4)$.\\ The vector bundles in the obtained monad satisfy the required cohomological conditions in order to have a bijection between homomorphism of monads and the induced homomorphism in the cohomology bundles (see for example Lemma 4.1.3 in \cite{OSS}).
-Recalling the $\sE$ carries a unique symplectic structure, a consequence of the cited result gives us two isomorphisms
+From previous computations in cohomology, we know that $H^1(\sE \otimes \sG_1(-1,-1)) \simeq H^1(\sE(0,-1))^*$ and analogously $H^1(\sE \otimes \sG_2(-1,-1)) \simeq H^1(\sE(-1,0))^*$.
+Denote by $I_1$ the vector space of the first isomorphism and by $I_2$ the vector space of the second one, and denote by $W$ the cohomology group $H^1(\sE\otimes\sG_3)$.\\ The vector bundles in the obtained monad satisfy the required cohomological conditions in order to have a bijection between homomorphism of monads and the induced homomorphism in the cohomology bundles (see for example Lemma 4.1.3 in \cite{OSS}).
+Recalling that $\sE$ carries a unique symplectic structure, a consequence of the cited result gives us two isomorphisms

 and

 such that